 Three Republican Congressmembers (Faso, Tenney, Katco) in NYS may have “toss-up” elections in 2018.
 To keep things in perspective Faso’s 2016 spending was: $2,904,089, Tenney’s was $885,895, and Katco’s was $2,384,152.
 These races could contribute to a wave-election referendum on the chaos in the Executive Branch and the House of Representatives and shift as many as 25 seats to Democrats.
 (See NY Mag summary here).
 The 2018 mid-term election might have a single issue.

-Peter King member of the Republican Party, is completing in his 14th term in Congress, having served since 1993 and he quits.
-Clarke has been their twelve years, and barely serves and runs on “good attendance” and perks from PACs.
+Peter King, a member of the Republican Party, is completing his 14th term in Congress, having served since 1993, and he quit.
+Clarke has been there twelve years and barely serves and runs on “good attendance” and perks from PACs.

 Federal Committees of NY Senators